whatwg/html/FAQ.md

 With an [HTML validator](https://whatwg.org/validator/) that follows the latest specification.

-### What is an HTML Serialization?
+### What is an "HTML serialization"?

 The HTML serialization refers to the syntax of an HTML document defined in the HTML specification.
 The syntax is inspired by the SGML syntax from earlier versions of HTML, bits of XML (e.g. allowing a trailing slash on void elements, `xmlns` attributes), and reality of deployed content on the Web.

 Any document whose media type is determined to be `text/html` is considered to be an HTML serialization and must be parsed using an HTML parser.

-### What is an XML (or XHTML) Serialization?
+### What is an XML (or XHTML) serialization?

-The XML Serialization refers to the syntax defined by XML 1.0 and Namespaces in XML 1.0.
+The XML serialization refers to the syntax defined by XML 1.0 and Namespaces in XML 1.0.
 A resource that has an XML media type, such as `application/xhtml+xml` or `application/xml`, is an XML document.
-XML documents whose root element is `html` in the HTML namespace are sometimes referred to as "XHTML" documents.
+XML documents whose root element is `<html>` in the HTML namespace are sometimes referred to as "XHTML" documents.

 ### What media (MIME) type does HTML use?